lcc19941214/DownloadNeteaseMusic/README.md

   我的九寨	泽尓丹
   ```

 - `divider?: string` - Divider to separate name and author.
-Support `Regexp` pattern
+Support `Regexp` pattern.
+Defaults to `'\t'`.

-- `outDir: string` - Directory to store the songs
+- `outDir: string` - Directory to store the songs.

-- `dryrun?: boolean` - Whether the program should dry run or not
+- `dryrun?: boolean` - Whether the program should dry run or not.